rperry99/beer_recommender/README.md

     - This array of objects is a list of beers where the food pairings given for each beer in the API is fuzzy matched to the user's input.
 - Once the API finds and builds an array of beers that match the food pairing, it chooses a random one to recommend using the `Random` library, and generates a random recommendation to the screen.

+## Screenshots

+### Version 1

 ![Beer Recommendation Output Image, Version 1](v1_screenshot.png)

+- This was basically the output from the video.
+I set up my own output however.
+I didn't follow the video's output example, I styled it myself.